 Stigma Reduction

-One of the most significant obstacles to providing adequate mental health care in correctional centers is the stigma surrounding mental illness.
-Both inmates and staff may hold misconceptions about mental health, viewing conditions like depression or anxiety as weaknesses or behavioral problems rather than legitimate medical concerns.
+One of the most significant obstacles to providing adequate mental health care everywhere, not just in jails, is the stigma surrounding mental illness.
+Patients and staff may hold misconceptions about mental health, viewing conditions like depression or anxiety as weaknesses or behavioral problems rather than legitimate medical concerns.
 Education is key to reducing this stigma.

 Improving Resource Allocation